Best Checking Accounts Overall

 - Make 15 purchases of $3 or more using your debit card

 Meeting the direct deposit minimum gets you one-third of the APY, or about 0.417%, and making 10 debit purchases adds another 0.417%, with 5 more debit purchases bumping the rate up to the advertised 1.25%.
-This arrangement makes Bank of Internet USA unique among all the banks we looked at, and it clearly requires a bit of diligence each month to ensure you are meeting the conditions.
+This arrangement makes it important to ensure you are meeting the conditions each month.

 Best Student Checking Account: Santander Student Value Checking